 Change 11.10.9.1 Beacon report as follows:

-If a STA accepts a Beacon request it shall respond with a Radio Measurement Report frame containing Beacon reports for all observed BSSs matching the BSSID and SSID in the Beacon request, at the level of detail requested in the Reporting Detail field of the Reporting Detail subelement:.
+If a STA accepts a Beacon request it shall respond with one or more Radio Measurement Report frames containing Beacon reports for all observed BSSs matching the BSSID and SSID in the Beacon request, at the level of detail requested in the Reporting Detail field of the Reporting Detail subelement (or the default shown in Table 9-106 (Reporting Detail values) if not present):.
 If the Reporting Detail is 1 and the optional Request subelement is included in the Beacon request, the corresponding Beacon report shall include the list of elements listed in the Request subelement.

 If the Reporting Detail field equals 0, the Reported Frame Body subelement shall not be included in the Beacon report(s).